dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 }
 ```

-In the code above, you can see that the Auth0 service is been injected into the presenter using the `@inject` annotation.
+In the code above, you can see that the Auth0 service is being injected into the presenter using the `@inject` annotation.
 The `actionLogin` method is responsible for invoking the login function that will redirect the user to Auth0 hosted login page.

 The `actionLogout` method is responsible for clearing the sessions and any Auth0 data stored in the app.
 It logs the user out and redirects back to the home page.